simao-ferreira/dotfiles/i3/README.md

 Rofi can be configured in several different ways.
 `rofi -help` will give you the current configuration and location.
 By adding `~/.config/rofi/config.` you can specify the look and feel of rofi window.

+Mi3 also has a small menu gnome style, `mod+z ` opens a small menu on top.
+Good emergency option.

 ## Text Editor
 There are as usual several options already installed. `vim` and `nano` are already in Mi3.